Mason Raymond: Junior and college

 After playing AAA midget with the Strathmore Bisons of the Foothills Bisons Hockey Association, Raymond began a two-year Junior A career with the Camrose Kodiaks of the AJHL in 2003–04.
 Raymond had been hesitant about pursuing his career due to a lack of interest from major junior teams, but his friend Dan Bertram encouraged him to play with him in Camrose.
 Bertram also played midget with Raymond and went on to be a Chicago Blackhawks draft pick, three selections after him.

 Raymond posted a team-high 27 goals and 62 points as a rookie, including six game winning goals.
 Following his first junior season, Raymond was recruited by the Minnesota-Duluth Bulldogs of the Western Collegiate Hockey Association (WCHA).
 Having earned an athletic scholarship, he had the choice of playing one more season with Camrose or to make the jump to the college ranks.
 He consulted with Kodiaks head coach Boris Rybalka and was challenged to improve at the Junior A level before moving to Minnesota-Duluth.
 As a result, Raymond remained in Camrose, signing a letter of intent in November 2004 to join the Minnesota-Duluth the following year for the 2005–06 season.
-Several other National Collegiate Athletics Association (NCAA) schools had recruited Raymond as well, including the University of Denver, Western Michigan University and the University of Alaska-Fairbanks.
+Several other National Collegiate Athletic Association (NCAA) schools had recruited Raymond as well, including the University of Denver, Western Michigan University and the University of Alaska-Fairbanks.
 He chose the Bulldogs because he knew that, with 11 seniors leaving their team the following season, he would have the biggest role with that club.